Dominic Solanke: Bournemouth

 Solanke signed for fellow Premier League club Bournemouth on 4 January 2019 on a long-term contract for an undisclosed fee, reported by BBC Sport as £19 million.
 He made his debut on 2 February in a 2–0 away loss against Cardiff City in the league.

 Solanke scored his first and second Premier League goals for Bournemouth on his 39th league appearance on 12 July 2020, a 4–1 win over Leicester City.
 He then scored in Bournemouth's 3–1 victory at Everton on the final day of the 2019–20 Premier League season but it was not enough to save the club from relegation to the EFL Championship.

 Solanke scored fifteen goals during the 2020–21 season, finishing as the club's joint top goal scorer in the Championship along with Arnaut Danjuma.
 The following season, Solanke scored 29 goals as Bournemouth were promoted back to the Premier League, finishing as runner-up in the Championship.

 On Bournemouth's return to the Premier League during the 2022–23 season, Solanke scored six goals and finished as the club's top assister in the league with seven assists.
 On 14 September 2023, he signed a new contract until 2027.

 On 23 December 2023, Solanke scored his first senior hat-trick in a 3–2 win over Nottingham Forest.
 On 12 January 2024, after Solanke scored six goals in seven matches in December, he won the Premier League Player of the Month award for that month.
 Solanke thus became the first Bournemouth player to win the award.
 In the 2023–24 season, he set a new personal record in the Premier League with 19 goals.

 Tottenham Hotspur

 On 10 August 2024, Tottenham Hotspur announced the signing of Solanke on a six-year contract, which was a club-record departure for Bournemouth, as well as a potential club-record arrival for Spurs at a reported fee of £55 million, with a further £10 million possible in bonuses.
 On 19 August, he made his debut for the club in a 1–1 draw against Leicester City in the league.
 On 21 September 2024, Solanke scored his first goal for Spurs in a 3–1 home win over Brentford.
 On 26 September, Solanke scored his first career goal in any UEFA club competition in a 3–0 home win over Qarabağ in the UEFA Europa League group stage.

 On 8 May 2025, Solanke scored his 100th career goal in Spurs' 2–0 away win against Bodø/Glimt in the second leg of the Europa League semi-final.
+He scored his first goal of the 2025–26 season in a 2–0 win against Borussia Dortmund in the UEFA Champions League.